Maurojr1977/LD/README.md

 ### How to use:
 1. At the top of the page, navigate to the Actions button.
 2. If prompted, click the button to enable workflows.
 3. On the left of the page, click the hack you want to run.
-(Currently only "Start XP Grinder," being an option.)
 4. On the right of the page click the Run Workflow button.
-5. Enter how many fake lessons you want completed, and click Run Workflow.
+5. Fill out all information requested by the hack, and click Run Workflow.
-6. The hack will start the attack, and you can refresh your Duolingo leaderboard to see it update in real-time.
+6. The hack will start the attack, and you can refresh your Duolingo website to see it's affect after it has been completed.

 ### FAQ:
-- Will this affect my Duolingo learning path (complete lessons?)
+- Will the XP hack affect my Duolingo learning path (complete lessons?)
     - No, it will not.
-This project creates fake "practice" lessons so it won't affect your learning path.
+This hack creates fake "practice" lessons so it won't affect your learning path.
 - Is this hack detectable (will I get banned)?
     - No, it is not.
-I tested it all night the day of making the project and get 1,000,000 (1 million) XP.
-However, by doing extreme amounts there is a chance somebody will report you and you will get banned.
-Just be smart with it.
+I tested all hacks overnight before I release them.
+I got 1,000,000 XP on Duolingo account in one night with XP hack, and it's been weeks with no ban.